philipce/nifty/README.md

 #### Dependencies

-_TODO: This is pretty incomplete now but it'll get better!_
+_TODO: This is pretty vague now but it'll get better!_

 Besides having Swift installed, there are a few things you'll need to run Nifty:
 - Swift Package Manager: this is included with Swift 3.0 and above.
 If you